In Ontario, What Does a Racing Ticket Mean?

 (C) the driver executes the left turn immediately before or after the system shows only a circular green indication in both directions and in a manner that indicates an intention to complete or attempt to complete the left turn before the vehicle facing the opposite direction is able to proceed straight through the intersection in response to the circular green indication facing that vehicle.

-The common law as to defending against a "stunt" charge, meaning of the speeding 50 kms per hour over the limit type, was originally viewed as being an absolute liability offence; meaning that only the conduct of such excess rate of speed needed proving in Court; however, in 2010, this perspective of the stunt-by-speed charge was reviewed by the Court of Appeal in R. v.
+The common law as to defending against a "stunt" charge, meaning the stunt of excessive speeding, was originally viewed as being an absolute liability offence; meaning that only the conduct of such excess rate of speed needed proving in Court; however, in 2010, this perspective of the stunt-by-speed charge was reviewed by the Court of Appeal in R. v.
 Raham, 2010 ONCA 206 and it was decided that the offence is one of strict liability where an accused person does have the right to put forth a due diligence defence as a means to defeat the charge.
 Of course, this is without saying that the only defence strategy is a due diligence defence; in fact quite the contrary, defending against the charge may involve tactics intended to impair the ability of the Prosecutor in the effort to prove beyond a reasonable doubt that the offence occurred; however, the due diligence defence relates to the availability of an available defence even if the conduct of stunt-by-speed is proven.

-In the Raham case, the concern was that as a conviction under section 172 of the Highway Traffic Act carried the potential for imprisonment as a punishment, holding the charge as an absolute liability offence would be unconstitutional contrary to s.
-7 of the Charter of Rights and Freedoms whereas there may be circumstances that arise that require driving in excess of 50 km per hour over the speed limit and therefore the offence should be a strict liability offence.
+In the Raham case, the concern was that as a conviction under section 172 of the Highway Traffic Act carried the potential for imprisonment as a punishment, holding the charge as an absolute liability offence would be unconstitutional contrary to section 7 of the Charter of Rights and Freedoms whereas there may be circumstances that arise that require driving at an excessive speed beyond the speed limit and therefore the offence should be a strict liability offence.
 Specifically, the Court of Appeal said:

 I do not think that it can be said that driving over the speed limit, regardless of how much over the speed limit, will necessarily preclude a finding that an individual took all reasonable steps to avoid driving at 50 kph or more over the reasonable limit.
 For example, a driver, acting reasonably, may be proceeding somewhat over the speed limit in the passing lane of a multi-lane highway.
 That driver may find that he has no reasonable choice but to accelerate in order to avoid being hit by a vehicle that is approaching from behind.
 If that driver were to go more than 50 kph over the speed limit for the two or three seconds needed to get around traffic so that he could pull out of the passing lane and out of the way of the oncoming vehicle, I think a trier of fact could conclude that the driver was exercising all reasonable care to avoid driving at 50 kph or more over the speed limit.
 Similarly, a driver who testified that he or she relied on a speedometer, which indicated a rate of speed well below 50 kph over the speed limit, might succeed on a due diligence defence if there was evidence that the speedometer, unknown to the driver, was malfunctioning.